codeface-io/SwiftObserver/README.md

 # Messengers

 `Messenger` is the simplest `Observable` and the basis of every other `Observable`.
-It doesn't send messages by itself but anyone can send messages through it and use it for any type of message:
+It doesn't send messages by itself, but anyone can send messages through it and use it for any type of message:

 ```swift
 let textMessenger = Messenger<String>()